 Send a PDF document "YOUR_NAME__TITLE_OF_THE_SCREENPLAY.PDF" with a pitch and synopsis, (max. ½ page summary), the script in STANDARD formatting with numbered scenes and pages, the back story and looks for each main character profile, drawn storyboard (optional), your motivation and inspiration, your filmography and brief biography, contact information (which will be treated confidentially).

 Please use only printable, numbered DIN-A4 pages!

-Submit via filmfreeway.
+Submit via FilmFreeway.

 DEADLINES / AUTHENTICITY

 The ongoing competition is based on matching locations as we travel through Europe.
-So there can be several winners per year.
+So there can be many winners per year.
 Since 2009 we've had several winners* whose screenplays were made into 40+ movies.

-Find many of the films here: http://vimeo.com/channels/apeiron
+Find many of the films and their festival circuits here: http://vimeo.com/channels/apeiron

 We will not sell the films, as there is no real short film market.
 So don't worry, just explore your writing talent.